 Finding the ideal balance between stride frequency and length is very difficult, as a large number of people naturally overstride when running.
 Over striding basically means you’re taking strides which lead to you making impact contact in front of the body heel first.
 It can have a big impact on performance and can lead to injury.
 In a ideal world we would all take strides with a nice soft landing just in front of the body underneath the hips.

 There are 2 tell tale signs of an overstride; a noisy landing, and more wear on the heel of your trainers.
 The best way to check for sure is to be filmed while running.
-You could book in for a full a Running Analysis session with us or get your physio to video you while running.
+We can help with that.

 So, rather than consciously taking longer steps, we should focus on improving the efficiency of ground contact; improving ‘power’ to propel ourselves further at each foot step without conscious effort.

 Running muscles go through a series of eccentric and concentric muscle contractions (often opposing each other), pushing or pulling our limbs to create the desired movement.
 Muscles are often called upon to rapidly lengthen and contract within a split second in athletic movements.